Link to my Professional Development Transcripts

 Intrigued by the narratives of the human experience, I delved into the complexities of historical research and unearthed the richness of human experiences.
 I merged my love for underlying philosophical questions with the raw human condition.

 Needless to say, I am curious.
 This need to scratch an itch has led me on an intellectual shift, redirecting my academic pursuits toward the philosophical foundations that underpin our understanding of reality, ethics, and existence.
 And that led me to my students, who enrich my life daily with their stories.
-I learn from them as much as they know from me.
+I learn from them as much as they learn from me.

 :) Kelly